ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to know the public key associated with the token in order to validate, and therefore cannot create any new calls.

+Symmetric keys also have the expected advantage of providing better protection against quantum threats in the future.
+Also, these types of keys (and their secure derivations) are widely supported among many cloud-based key management systems.

 While both signing approaches are allowed, GNAP treats these two classes of keys somewhat differently.
 Only the public portion of asymmetric keys are allowed to be sent by value in requests to the AS when establishing a connection.
 Since sending a symmetric key (or